 PO2.
-Identify, formulate, review research literature, and analyse complex engineering problems reaching
+Identify, formulate, review research literature, and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.

-- 1. Apply the basic concepts of solving equations and able to identify the derivative and integration of functions - 2.
-Execute the knowledge of solving various types of ordinary and partial differential equations, numerically - 3.
+- 1. Understand the basic concepts of solving equations and able to identify the derivative and integration of functions - 2.
+Acquire the knowledge of solving various types of ordinary and partial differential equations, numerically - 3.
 Comprehend the ideas of basics statistics in engineering - 4.
 Apply the knowledge of testing of hypothesis for small and large samples in engineering problems - 5.
-Analyze the knowledge of design of experiments and control charts in the field of Engineering
+Interpret the knowledge of design of experiments and control charts in the field of Engineering

 CO No PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PO11 PO12 PSO1 PSO2

-1 1 2 - - - - - - - - - - - -
+1 1 2

-2 1 2 - - - - - - - - - - - -
+2 1 2

-3 2 3 - - - - - - - - - - - -
+3 2 3

-4 2 2 - - - - - - - - - - - -
+4 2 2

-5 2 3 - - - - - - - - - - - -
+5 2 3